emera86/SASmanual-MkDocs/SASmanual/docs/sql/advanced.md

 When you query a dictionary table, SAS gathers information that is pertinent to that table.
 The dictionary tables are only accessible with PROC SQL.
 Because dictionary tables are read-only, you cannot insert rows or columns, alter column attributes, or add integrity constraints to them.

 SAS provides PROC SQL views, based on the dictionary tables, that can be used in other SAS programming steps such as the DATA or PROC step.
 These views are stored in the SASHelp library and are commonly called SASHELP views.

-*/
-/* 1.2 Querying Dictionary Information */
+### Querying Dictionary Information

-/*
-To prepare for writing a specific query, you can use a DESCRIBE statement to explore the structure of dictionary tables.
+To prepare for writing a specific query, you can use a `DESCRIBE` statement to explore the structure of dictionary tables.
   DESCRIBE TABLE table-1<, ... table-n>;

 The output from the DESCRIBE TABLE statement is a CREATE TABLE statement written to the log that contains the column names and attributes.